ESSER I Fund Frequently Asked QuestionsElementary and Secondary School Relief (ESSER I) fund frequently asked questions and responses.

 LEAs will receive payment approximately six to eight weeks after the quarterly reporting window closes.

 15. Will LEAs be required to report to CDE on these funds?
 (Added 26-Oct-2020)

 Yes, the CDE requires LEAs to report on the use of funds.
-Please refer to the CARES Act Reporting Requirements for the reporting application, help page, and reporting window informaton.
+Please refer to the Federal Stimulus Reporting Requirements for the reporting application, help page, and reporting window information.